woldaker/rediswraps/README.md

 #### This project is very young and has quite a few features that are still missing.
 Here are just a few off the top of my head:

-- Async calls and responses.
-(In dev)
+- Much more testing needs to be written.
+- Async calls.
+Originally I wrote the solution using an entirely separate Connection class.
+Also, involved the sin of using code I didn't fully understand (libev) in its implementation.
 - Pubsub support.
-(In dev)
-- Much more testing needs to be written.
-(In dev)
+The original code I wrote, repurposed here as RedisWraps, used a combination of [boost::lockfree::spsc\_queue](http://www.boost.org/doc/libs/release/doc/html/boost/lockfree/spsc_queue.html) and a simple "event" struct to shove into the queue for this purpose.
+Inherently requires multithreading and, if I remember the implementation correctly, the async TODO as prerequisites.
 - Cluster & slave support.
+I actually know very little about this topic in general.
-- Untested on Windows (I don't have a Windows machine), but doesn't use any Unix-specific headers...
+- Untested on Windows.
+However it doesn't use any Unix-specific headers that I'm aware of.
-- Hardcoded command methods e.g. redis->rpush(...)
-(Is this really a good idea?... not sure)
-- Include hiredis as a git submodule and statically link it into rediswraps.so?
+- Include hiredis as a git submodule and statically link it into a dynamic library.
+(Does that even make sense?
+I think so, but I've never done that before.
+Also, statically linking hiredis into a separate library would effectively mean that librediswraps.so would need to be built separately for each architectures it's intended to run on.)
 Would eliminate the need for requiring users to have the hiredis library available for dynamic linking and would let me solve the problem of separate connection objects not being able to share loaded Lua scripts, as I could then split the single header into different compilation units.
+- Not sure: Hardcoded command methods e.g. redis->rpush(...)
+(Is this really a good idea?)

+## Note to potential contributors

 ## Authors